tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 * Plugin Configuration
 * Toolbar Configuration

 ## Selector Configuration

-This is possibly the most important configuration option for your TinyMCE integration.
+This is the most important configuration option for your TinyMCE integration.
 Selector configuration allows you to use CSS selector syntax to determine which elements on the page should be editable through TinyMCE.

 In other words, this is where you specify a CSS selector for the areas TinyMCE will make editable.